It's your choice whether you discuss your impairment or condition at your interview and how you choose to talk about it.

 “I feel that I am able to do this job reliably.”

 You may be asked questions which indirectly probe the nature of your impairment.
 For example, if they ask you how you would handle moving around a lot or whether you could deal with the pressure.
-It's best to answer as frankly and positively as possible, and then follow up on this later if you feel it necessary.
+It's best to answer as frankly and positively as possible.
+Follow up this later if you feel it necessary.